 In general, most projects must be located on federal-aid routes.
 Projects located on rural minor collectors and local roads are ineligible (view WSDOT’s Federal Functional Classification Map App to view federal-aid routes:

 TRPC will consider all eligible project types equally in this TAP grant process.
-However, applicants should be aware that historically this region has favored bicycle and pedestrian projects and programs.
+However, the Council historically has funded bicycle and pedestrian projects and programs.

 TAP eligible projects and activities include: